Looking to have a bet on some of the awards that are presented in the AFL but not sure where to start or what they are?

-  The votes are delivered in a 3, 2 and 1 system, but unlike the Brownlow medal, there can only be one winner of the Norm Smith.
-If players are tied on a certain number of votes apiece a count-back is implemented where the player that amassed the most three votes via the judges wins.
+The votes are delivered in a 3-2-1 system.
+Unlike the Brownlow medal, however, there can only be one winner of the Norm Smith.
+If players are tied on a certain number of votes apiece a countback is implemented where the player that amassed the most three-vote nominations wins.
 If there is still a tie the appointed chairman has the deciding vote.

 How is it awarded?
 The player that ends the home and away season with the most goals next to their name.

 What is it?
-The Rising Star, or Ron Evans medal is awarded to the best young player in the AFL.
-There is a set parameter of rules pertaining to the award in that the winner must be under the age of 21 on the first of January that the award is presented, and must have played ten or under senior games prior to the commencement of the season.
+The Rising Star, or Ron Evans Medal, is awarded to the best young player in the AFL.
+There is a set parameter of rules pertaining to the award in that the winner must be under the age of 21 on the first of January of the year the award is presented, and must have played 10 or fewer senior games prior to the commencement of the season.

-In each and every round of the home and away season, a player is nominated for the award, meaning 23 players in total are eligible for the Ron Evans medal at the conclusion of the season.
+A player is nominated for the award in every round of the regular season, meaning 23 players in total are eligible for the Ron Evans Medal each year.

 A player who is suspended during the season can still be nominated for the Rising Star, but cannot win the award.

 What is it?
-The ANZAC day medal is awarded to the player adjudged to exemplify the Anzac spirit, with the criteria of – skill, courage, self-sacrifice, teamwork and fair play.
-The medal was originally presented to Essendon and Collingwood players, as they were the teams that had the sole ANZAC day game, but since the AFL has included other games on the day, the medal has taken on different names, including:
+The ANZAC Day Medal is awarded to the player adjudged to exemplify the Anzac spirit, with the criteria of skill, courage, self-sacrifice, teamwork and fair play.
+The original incarnation is presented to the standout player in the annual Essendon and Collingwood clash on April 25, but new versions have appeared for other fixtures on ANZAC Day:

-Crowl-McDonald Medal: Introduced in 2015 as the best player between St Kilda and Carlton.
+Crowl-McDonald Medal – Introduced in 2015 for the best player between St Kilda and Carlton.

-Peter Badcoe VC Medal: Awarded to the player adjudged best afield in the Hawthorn/Port Adelaide match of 2015.
+Peter Badcoe VC Medal – Awarded to the player adjudged best afield in the Hawthorn vs. Port Adelaide match of 2015.

 How is it awarded?
-Three members of the media, with one chairman allocate the votes in the ANZAC medal, based on the criteria mentioned above in a 3,2,1 voting system.
+Three members of the media, with one chairman, allocate the votes in 3-2-1 voting system.
 In the event that there is a tie, the count-back system is implemented, and if that does not decide the individuality of the award the chairman gets the deciding vote.

 When is it awarded?
 The ANZAC day medal and all the variants are presented immediately after the conclusion of play.

 How is it awarded?
-Typically three media representatives determine who wins the award based on a 3,2 and 1 voting system.
+Typically three media representatives determine who wins the award based on a 3-2-1 voting system.